theppany/Laravel-voting-system/README.md

 ```
 1. Make sure you have Xampp or Wamp installed in your machine, Laravel 5, Git and composer need also be already installed.

-2. Start the Git bash on the root folder and type : “ php artisan serve”, of which will start a Laravel development server on the local host at port 8000
+2. Open bash on the root folder and type : “ php artisan serve”, of which will start a Laravel development server on the local host at port 8000

 3. Afterwards, start apache